The Schwab Family Cancer Center (SFCC) Patient Participation in Clinical Trials

-In the past year, 74 patients were enrolled in studies here at WMHS and 23 of those are participating in studies sponsored by the National Cancer Institute through our affiliation with ECOG.
-These ECOG studies include treatment trials for a variety of solid tumors and lymphomas, as well as prevention studies for colon and breast cancer.
+These ECOG studies include treatment trials for a variety of solid tumors and lymphomas, as well as prevention studies for some kinds of cancer.

-The remaining patients were enrolled in a variety of industry-sponsored studies.
-These include diagnostic, observational, registry, and supportive care trials, as well as treatment-related trials for breast cancer, chronic lymphocytic leukemia (CLL), polycythemia vera, acute myeloid leukemia (AML) and myelodysplastic syndrome (MDS).
+Patients may also be enrolled in a variety of industry-sponsored studies.
+These include diagnostic, observational, registry, and supportive care trials, as well as treatment-related trials for breast cancer, colon cancer, lung cancer and other malignancies.

-Some of these patients were connected to other institutions that provided access to additional clinical trials.
-Institutions where some patients participated in studies included:
+Patients are sometimes connected to other institutions that provide access to additional clinical trials.
+Institutions where patients participated in studies included:

 - Georgetown Lombardi Cancer Center, Washington, DC

 - Sidney Kimmel Cancer Center, Johns Hopkins University, Baltimore, Maryland

 - University of Maryland Greenbaum Cancer Center, Baltimore, Maryland

 How to Join a Clinical Trial

 If you’re interested in improving your own care and helping to create more options for future cancer patients, let your oncologist know that you are interested in participating in a clinical trial.